n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.kafka.md

 # Kafka

-The Kafka node allows you to automate work in Kafka, and integrate Kafka with other applications. n8n has built-in support for a wide range of Kafka features, including sending messages.
+Use the Kafka node to automate work in Kafka, and integrate Kafka with other applications. n8n has built-in support for a wide range of Kafka features, including sending messages.

 On this page, you'll find a list of operations the Kafka node supports and links to more resources.